apache/nuttx/configs/freedom-k64f/README.txt

 =====================

-  The NuttX make system supports several GNU-based toolchains under Linux, Cygwin under Windows, and Windoes native.
+  The NuttX make system supports several GNU-based toolchains under Linux, Cygwin under Windows, and Windows native.
 To select a toolchain:

   1. Use 'make menuconfig' and select the toolchain that you are using under the System Type menu.